The Administrative Appeals Tribunal (AAT) uses social media to communicate information about our services and activities.

 - We do not automatically follow any account that follows our accounts.
 Following an account does not imply the AAT endorses the agency/individual or their social media posts.

-- Posts made by users of our social media pages do not necessarily reflect the opinions or policy of the AAT.
+- Comments and content posted by users of our social media pages do not necessarily reflect the opinions or policy of the AAT.

 - We monitor our social media accounts from 8.30 am to 5.00 pm AEST, Monday to Friday, excluding public holidays in NSW.